rbohan/MongoLDAP/README.md

 This `admin` user can be used as the [`bind`](https://ldap.com/the-ldap-bind-operation/) user to update the directory if required.

-Note: LDAPv3 supports anonymous simple authentication so you will be able to query the directory if you connect with no authentication.
+Note: LDAPv3 supports anonymous simple authentication so you will be able to _query_ this LDAP directory with or without a bind user (writes will require an authenticated, aka bind, user).

 Validate the configuration with the following command: